ghassen-fatnassi/FAST/README.md

-# FAST: Distributed Systems & Parallel Computing Labs 🚀
+# FAST: Advanced OOP, Distributed Systems & Parallel Computing Labs 🚀

-Welcome to **FAST**, a repository that captures my journey through the labs of **MIT 6.5840 (Distributed Systems)** and **Stanford CS 149 (Parallel Computing)**.
+Welcome to **FAST**, a repository that captures my journey through the labs of **Stanford CS 249A (Object-Oriented Programming from a
+Modeling and Simulation Perspective )**, **MIT 6.5840 (Distributed Systems)** and **Stanford CS 149 (Parallel Computing)**.

 This is more than just code—it's a personal mission to master the *language of distributed systems and computation*.
 Each lab is accompanied by a detailed write-up where I explain my approaches, decisions, and perspectives.
-My goal is to learn and teach as i go , so not everything here is correct !
+My goal is to learn and teach as i go , so not everything here is correct, feel free to critique!

-If you’re passionate about distributed systems, parallel computing, or both, I hope this repository offers value and sparks meaningful discussions!

 ---